truemilk/go-defectdojo/README.md

 - Go version 1.17 has been used for the initial development
 - Go mod is used for dependency management
-- The latest version of DefectDojo the APIs are compatible with is `v2.6.2`
+- The latest version of DefectDojo the APIs are have been tested with is `v2.6.2`

 ## Usage ##